Legoless/DesignKit/README.md

 ## Development

-DesignKit is developing rapidly and the main API is also changing rapidly.
+We, iOS Developers, are very lucky.
+The community is strong and it is becoming larger every day.
+That is why DesignKit is developing rapidly and the main API is also changing rapidly.
 We do not recommend you use it in production.
 API will be finalised by version 1.0.

 ## History